May 17, 2021

-Great news: The U.S. Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration have approved the Pfizer COVID-19 vaccine for children ages 12- to 15-years old and the vaccine’s efficacy is 100 percent for that age range.
-Parents can register their children here.
+Great news: The U.S. Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration have approved the Pfizer COVID-19 vaccine for children ages 12- to 15-years old and the vaccine’s efficacy is 100% for that age range.

 Also, fully vaccinated people can go mask-less indoors and outdoors in most settings, according to the CDC.

 Despite this progress, it’s important to remain diligent about following CDC guidelines.
-Kids make up 22 percent of new COVID cases and tend to be asymptomatic, says Alexis Phillips-Walker, DO, pediatrician at Children’s Memorial Hermann Pediatrics Atascocita.
+Kids make up 22% of new COVID cases and tend to be asymptomatic, says Alexis Phillips-Walker, DO, pediatrician at Children’s Memorial Hermann Pediatrics Atascocita.